crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 This is no easy task.
-Key source on 3SF, The Book of Deptford (nd.), records no less than twenty-three varying interpretations of the game.
+Key source on 3SF, The -Book of Deptford (nd.), records no less than twenty-three varying interpretations of the game (2).
 These range widely, from those suggesting 3SF represents the folkloric survival of early forms of ritualised social bonding, to others regarding it as a purely modern invention: an experimental analogy, devised for modelling aspects of contemporary physics.

 <br />

 Explanations for 3SF’s emergence range from the philosophical to the conspiratorial, yet perhaps the least plausible are those that dismiss it as simply an “art” intervention.
-Though widespread, these theories are a rather late interpolation; no evidence exists for the game having featured in artistic contexts prior to 2006.
+Though widespread, these theories are a rather late interpolation; no evidence exists for the game having featured in artistic contexts prior to 2006 (3).
 The recent coincidental occurrence of the 3SF World Cup in Kassel, Germany, simultaneous to the town’s famous arts festival, was therefore just that, a coincidence.
-Most three-sided footballers in attendance were far more interested in the town’s historic role in propagating the Rosicrucian movement, arguably something much more integral to the game’s development.
-Similarly, owing to misconceptions that place 3SF’s origins in the 1960s, with the work of Asger Jorn, a well-known Danish artist and member of the avant-garde Situationist International, the game has further come to be associated with that limited sphere of activity.
+Most three-sided footballers in attendance were far more interested in the town’s historic role in propagating the Rosicrucian movement, arguably something much more integral to the game’s development (4).
+Similarly, owing to misconceptions that place 3SF’s origins in the 1960s, with the work of Asger Jorn, a well-known Danish artist and member of the avant-garde Situationist International, the game has further come to be associated with that limited sphere of activity (5).

 <br />

 According to this theory, 3SF is merely a happy accident; it was never really meant it to be played.
-Proponents of this “Jornian” origin suggest it arose from a brief, hypothetical digression in the painter’s 1962 musings.
+Proponents of this “Jornian” origin suggest it arose from a brief, hypothetical digression in the painter’s 1962 musings (6).
 An idiosyncratic metaphor, a thought experiment, a visualised diagram, a daydream; it was, they suggest, the creation of an artist, trying to use science to the overturn the political philosophies of his day.
 No sooner described than dismissed, they argue, Jorn’s metaphor might easily have remained a purely imaginative solution.
-Yet after thirty years of non-existence, it happened to be revived by a disparate collection of anarchists, somewhere in a park in Scotland.
+Yet after thirty years of non-existence, it happened to be revived by a disparate collection of anarchists, somewhere in a park in Scotland (7).

 <br />